lehins/tutorials/Haskell/containers/containers.md

   show (Person fName lName g) = fName ++ ' ':lName ++ " (" ++ show g ++ ")"
 ```

-While `SSN` will be used as a key in our `Map` to a `Person`, I would like to
+I would like to stress how important `Eq` and `Ord` instances of a key actually
-stress how important `Eq` and `Ord` instances of a key actually are.
-Because
+are.
+Because they are used for underlying representation of a `Map`, providing
-they are used for underlying representation of a `Map`, providing incomplete or
+incomplete or incorrect instances for these classes will lead to some strange
-incorrect instances for these classes will lead to some strange behavior of your
+behavior of your data mappings, therefore, either make sure you know what you are
-data mappings, therefore either make sure you know what you are doing when creating
+doing when creating custom instances, or use derived instances, as they are
-custom instances, or used derived instances, as they are always safe.
+always safe.

 Because Social Security Numbers have a specific structure we would like to
 enforce it by providing a constructor function that performs certain validations.